How To Write A Magazine Article

 • Failing to edit and proofread.
 Always edit and proofread your work before submitting it!
 This will help to ensure that there are no errors or typos in your article.
 It’s also a good idea to have someone else take a look at it for feedback.
 A fresh pair of eyes can often spot things that you missed.

-Strategies for making sure the Content of your Magazine Article is Accurate
+Strategies for Making sure the Content of Your Magazine Article is Accurate

 There’s no completely reliable way to ensure that the content of your magazine article is accurate.
 However, there are some strategies you can use to increase the chances that your facts are sound.